Anupam1707/datasense/README.md

 2. **Visual analysis** of sales data: The app uses **Matplotlib** to create graphs and visualizations of the sales data, such as bar charts, histograms, etc., according to the parameters selected by the user.
 3. **Numeric analysis** of sales data: The app uses **NumPy** to perform numerical analysis of the sales data, such as calculating the mean, median, mode, or standard deviation of the data.
 4. **AI-Based** Suggestions of Analysis: The app is integrated with AI to provide suggestions based on the analysis of the sales data to enhance production and sales.
-5. **Data export**: The app will allow users to export the analyzed data in various formats, such as:
+5. **Data export**: The app allows users to export the analyzed data in various formats, such as:
    - Graphs: **JPG, JPEG, PNG.**
    - Selected Data: **CSV, Excel.**

-The expected output of the app will be either of these:
+The expected output of the app can be one of the following:

-1. A graph plotted on given parameters
+1. A graph plotted based on the selected parameters.
-2. Numeric data according to the analysis
+2. Numeric data corresponding to the analysis performed.
-3. Some quick suggestions based on the analysis
+3. Quick suggestions based on the analysis.

-Users can use this output to gain insights into the sales data of the food industry.
+Users can utilize this output to gain insights into the sales data of the food industry.

-Overall, the Meal Metrics App provides a user-friendly interface for accessing and analyzing sales data stored in the Remote Database and offers a range of analytical tools for visualizing and interpreting the data.
+Overall, the Database Analyzer app provides a user-friendly interface for accessing and analyzing sales data stored in the Remote Database and offers a range of analytical tools for visualizing and interpreting the data.